Joseph has had a lawn and irrigation business in Florida for almost a decade and has experience with many brands of lawn equipment.

 - Deck Type: 7 gauge welded deck with 11 gauge reinforcement plates

 Known as one of, if not the oldest brands on the market, Hustler has many different purchase levels, including its popular model, the Fastrack.
-However, few of their models compare to the speed, power, and reliability of the Super Z.
+However, few of its models compare to the speed, power, and reliability of the Super Z.

-The largest and strongest line of their mowers is the Ztrak Pro 900 series.
+The largest and strongest line of its mowers is the Ztrak Pro 900 series.
 The Ztrak has many positives, a few of which the other brands have a hard time competing with.
 First off, the Ztrak has the largest name brand behind it.
-No commercial zero radius mower has near the brand name recognition of John Deere.
+No commercial zero-radius mower has near the brand name recognition of John Deere.
 None.
-Although there are many people out there that view John Deere as overpriced and overrated, there are many more people that like their design, respect their power, and love anything in "John Deere Green."
+Although there are many people out there that view John Deere as overpriced and overrated, there are many more people that like its design, respect its power, and love anything in "John Deere Green."

 Besides the name brand, the 900 series Ztrak Pro also has an electric deck height system that takes away the sometimes clumsy deck height pin.
 Also, the brakes automatically lock if the steering levers are moved outward.

-- Available Engine Sizes: 31 hp Yanmar Diesel (Ztrak 997) and Gasoline engines range from a 22 hp Kawasaki to a 37 hp Kawasaki, all air cooled
+- Available Engine Sizes: 31 hp Yanmar Diesel (Ztrak 997) and Gasoline engines range from a 22 hp Kawasaki to a 37 hp Kawasaki, all air-cooled

 - Available Deck Sizes: 48", 54", 60", and 72" depending on engine size

 - Maximum Speed: 10.5–12 mph, depending on engine size

 - Deck Drive Type: Belt Driven